Lung cancer is caused by the formation of tumors in the lungs due to abnormal growth of cancerous cells.

 Lung cancer can be treated with surgery, radiation therapy, chemotherapy, targeted therapy or immunotherapy.
 A single treatment, or a combination of treatments are usually used.

 Surgery is an option for certain patients diagnosed with earlier stages of non-small cell lung cancer, and has high chances of success.
+Before removing parts of the lung there is always a patient’s eligibility (whether they have enough lung capacity) for the operation is determined.
 The different types of surgeries include:

 For small cell lung cancer, surgery is rarely carried out.